larrythellama123/chess_bot/README.md

 self.check_for_captures results in rechecking of the same moves unable to do a smooth 4 step ahead bot the king is still being chosen as the primary move sometimes

+everything is wacky easy captures are not being chosen and thr king is still being moved here and there